dacasals/dacasals.github.io/README.md

 The theme is available as open source under the terms of the [MIT License](https://github.com/alshedivat/al-folio/blob/master/LICENSE).

 Originally, **al-folio** was based on the [\*folio theme](https://github.com/bogoli/-folio) (published by [Lia Bogoev](https://liabogoev.com) and under the MIT license).
 Since then, it got a full re-write of the styles and many additional cool features.

+## About CV theme:
+The CV theme (check the route /cv) is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
+Visit her website for more themes.